porkedchop/AboutMe/README.md

 # AboutMe
 Hello, I'm Bishop 👋

 I am a current student from The University of Michigan with a planned BS in Computer Science and a BS in Economics.
-Last summer, I had the opportunity to shadow a VP from Microsoft in Detroit, MI!
+Last summer, I had the opportunity to shadow a VP at Microsoft in Detroit, MI!

 About Me